joaquinmenendez/Authenticator/README.md

 "BUCKET_NAME" : "---"}
 ```
 **Step by step**
-1) uploadBucket.py (need to solve some issues but working)
+1) uploadBucket.py (need to solve some issues to download external buckets  but working)
-2) downloadBucket.py
+2) downloadBucket.py (need to solve some issues to download external buckets but working)
 3) video2frame.py
 4) cropFace.py (need to polish documentation but working)